jstopchick/calorie-lookup-skill/README.md

 This skill looks up the caloriees in various foods

 ## Examples
-* "How many calories are in"
+* "How many calories are in rice"
-* "What the calories in"
+* "What the calories in filet mignon"
-* "Lookup the calories for"
+* "Lookup the calories for a garbage plate"

 ## Credits
 Jonathan Stopchick